The Weighted Generalised Covariance Measure: Introduction

 \subsection{Outline}

 In Section \ref{Sec_UnivariateWGCM}, we describe the WGCM for univariate $X$ and $Y$.
-We start with the simple case of a single fixed weight function and then extend this in two different directions.
+After a motivation as an extension of the GCM, we present two variants of the WGCM.
 The first variant WGCM.est is based on sample splitting to estimate a weight function, whereas the second variant WGCM.fix uses multiple fixed weight functions and aggregates the results.
 We provide Theorems justifying level and power of the methods.
 In Section \ref{Sec_Experiments}, we compare our methods to the original GCM using simulation and also apply the methods to some real data sets in the context of variable selection.
-In Section \ref{sec_MultWGCM}, we extend the WGCM to the the case of multivariate $X$ and $Y$.
-Proofs are given in the appendix.
+In the appendix, we show, how the WGCM can be extended to the case of multivariate $X$ and $Y$ and present the proofs of our various results.